technusm1/kiwings/README.md

 #  KiWings

 ## Introduction
-KiWings is a Kiwix alternative for macOS.
-Kiwix is an open-source tool that allows you to read offline copies of fantastic content like Wikipedia (its a 80GB download), TED Talks etc. The product does what it is advertised to do, but it could indeed use a lot of improvements.
-For example: the Kiwix app (on macOS at least), is unable to view TED videos (no audio 😕).
-More information about Kiwix can be found on their [website](https://www.kiwix.org/).
-The benefit of using this tool is that it is lightweight and you can view all your content in the web-browser.
+KiWings is a lightweight Kiwix alternative for macOS.
+Kiwix is an open-source tool that allows you to read offline copies of fantastic content like Wikipedia (its a 80GB download), TED Talks etc.

-Under the hood, it is a front-end for `kiwix-serve` that is designed for macOS 11.3 and later. `kiwix-serve` is a tool designed by Kiwix team, which can work as a standalone content server.
+Under the hood, this tool is a front-end for `kiwix-serve` that is designed for macOS 11.3 and later. `kiwix-serve` is a tool designed by Kiwix team, which can work as a standalone content server, but as of writing this, is not directly released as macOS binary, though compilation is supported.

-**🔥CAUTION: THIS TOOL IS NOT TESTED FOR GENERAL USE.
+**🔥WARNING: THIS TOOL IS NOT TESTED FOR GENERAL USE.
 Bugs and shortcomings are unfortunately commonplace in software, especially this tool, which is very much a work in progress.
 On my part, I'm releasing the tool as a sandboxed app (meaning macOS will restrict its capabilities to do any damage), but this tool is RELEASED AS IS, WITH NO WARRANTY - IMPLIED OR OTHERWISE.**

 ## Features
 - Sandboxed.
 Less chances of damaging your computer.
 More peace of mind.